jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle.
+Rock n' roll as a genre is different from pop and hip hop: it is about bands, and that for me suggests brotherhood, family, friendship and community.
-- Albert Einstein
+- Steven Van Zandt

-Updated on: [10/19/2021]
+Updated on: [10/20/2021]
 <!-- #quoteEnd -->
 </pre>